-4. Conclusions
+4 Conclusions

-Further progress in the development of parahydrogen-induced polarization in heterogeneous hydrogenation reactions is beneficial for multiple fundamental and practical applications.
+Further progress in the development of parahydrogeninduced polarization in heterogeneous hydrogenation reactions is beneficial for multiple fundamental and practical applications.
 These include facile production of catalyst-free hyperpolarized liquids and gases (including their continuous production) for numerous purposes including in vivo studies, a possibility to gain deeper insight into the detailed mechanisms of industrially important catalytic processes, enrichment of nuclear spin isomers of polyatomic gases, and more.
 All this requires novel advanced strategies for increasing efficiency of heterogeneous catalysts in the pairwise H2 addition to unsaturated substrates.
-One such strategy addressed here is the use of heterogeneous bimetallic catalysts in which a more active metal is diluted by a less active one, thereby providing the structure reminiscent of single-metal-atom catalytic centers of homogeneous transition metal complexes.
-Indeed, it is demonstrated that the high hydrogenation activity of Pd metal is largely retained upon dilution in the Pd-Ag and Pd-In catalysts, while at the same time the selectivity toward pairwise H2 addition to propyne is measurably enhanced compared to the monometallic Pd system.
-Furthermore, In is shown to be a better choice compared to Ag as the secondary metal in bimetallic Pd-M compositions, which is likely associated with differences in the tendency toward surface restructuring, the potential involvement of additional non-pairwise reaction channels, and differences in ensemble effects and electronic structures of active centers in the two compositions.
-While the exact factors that govern pairwise efficiency in bimetallic structures are yet to be fully established, the results demonstrate that further search for more efficient bimetallic catalysts is warranted in order to advance this field of research.
+One such strategy addressed here is the use of heterogeneous bimetallic catalysts in which a more active metal is diluted by a less active one, thereby providing a structure reminiscent of single-metal-atom catalytic centers of homogeneous transition-metal complexes.
+Indeed, it is demonstrated that the high hydrogenation activity of Pd metal is largely retained upon dilution in the Pd-Ag and Pd-In catalysts, and at the same time the selectivity toward pairwise H2 addition to propyne is measurably enhanced compared to the monometallic Pd system.
+Furthermore, In is shown to be a better choice compared to Ag as the secondary metal with differences in the tendency toward surface restructuring, the potential involvement of additional non-pairwise reaction channels, and differences in ensemble effects and electronic structures of active centers in the two compositions.
+While the exact factors that govern pairwise efficiency in bimetallic structures are yet to be fully established, the results demonstrate that a further search for more efficient bimetallic catain lysts is warranted in order to advance this field of research. ar-